Monthly Bulletin/Newsletter Articles from Advocate Health Care

 Helping Those who are Grieving

-Here is a two part Newsletter topic that was written by Sondra Weinzierl, Assistaint Chair, Board of Directors, Region 3.
+The document linked below is written by Sondra Weinzierl, Region 3 member, that originally appeared in the 2017 congregation newsletter.
 She offered to share this on our web site for other Parish/Faith Community Nurses to use in their congregations.
-Thank you Sondra!!
+Thank you Sondra!

 JOY- Jesus, Others, and You